LvYe-Go/Foreign-Exchange/Final_Project/lab_notebook.md

    (1) Some topics do not have sub topics
    (2) Same topics may belong to different upper topics

+    4. Speed the processing for big data
+Need enhance efficiency and code optimization on handling big data.

 ## Future work

 1. Can prepare more accurate pre knowledge for my LDA adn this project
 2. Explore  more featues for determinng topics
-3. We can try more machine learning method like TF-IDF to make comparsion
+3. We can try more machine learning method / classification like TF-IDF to make comparsion.
+4. Enhance efficiency in code and optimized code

 ## Pacakge Used and reason

 1. LDA4j : Reason stated before in section II .
 2. D3.js  using in visulazation , three type charts show.
 3. Gson : For converting to json format efficiently
+4. IKAnalyzer-2012 : Divide words

 ## Reference